1.1 The name of the Association shall be the Canadian Population Society (called Society below), abbreviated to CPS.

 6.9 In the event of a vacancy in the Council through death, resignation or suspension from the Society, the Council may appoint a member in good standing to serve up to the remaining portion of that Councillor.

 7.1 In accord with Articles 4.2 and 4.3 of the constitution of the Federation of Canadian Demographers, CPS shall alternate with ADQ in the nomination of the President and Vice-President of FCD.
-The nominations by CPS shall be made by the President of CPS after consultation with Council.
+The President and Vice-President of FCD serve a three year term.

-7.2 In accord with Article 4.1 of the FCD constitution, CPS shall appoint two members in good standing as delegates to the FCD Board of Directors for terms not to exceed three years, subject to renewal for an additional term not to exceed three years.
-Of these two delegates to FCD:
+7.2 In accord with Article 4.1 of the FCD constitution, CPS shall appoint two members in good standing as delegates to the FCD Board of Directors for terms not to exceed two years, subject to renewal for an additional term not to exceed two years.
+Delegates to FCD will be elected to their positions by the CPS membership; however, at least one delegate must be a Council member.

 8.1 The term of office shall be from July 1 to June 30 of the second year, depending upon the time span for which the Officer or Councillor is elected, as specified by 6.2 and 6.7.

 8.2 Members of the Council, including the officers, shall be elected by secret vote either on mail ballot papers or on secure electronic ballots that assure voters' anonymity.
-The ballots are to be sent to all members of the General Assembly before March 31 of each election year, and to be returned to the Chairperson of the Nominating Committee within a period of 30 days.
+The ballots are to be sent to all members of the General Assembly before March 31 of each election year, and to be returned to the President or a member appointed by the President to oversee the election within a period of 30 days.

 9.1 Financial resources of the Society shall consist of membership fees, donations, contributions and income, if any, from other sources.